-Using , I affixed the templates to their respective pieces.
+Using double sided tape, I affixed the templates to their respective pieces.
 In the past, I have used spray adhesive, glue sticks, and even wood glue to do this, but it always ends up being a cleanup nightmare.
 Double sided tape is the way to go.

 I marked out where the holes would need to be to attach the spacer to the front face, keeping in mind that screws will also be driven into this piece from behind, to hold it to the rear face.
-Using a in the ensures the screw head stays below the surface of the wood.
+Using a counter sink bit in the drill press ensures the screw head stays below the surface of the wood.

 Here you can see the spacer attached to the front face.
 Doing so before sanding allows the two pieces to look like one smooth surface.

 I took advantage of the nice weather and rolled my sanding cart out to the driveway and sanded the pieces smooth, right up to the line.
-The was used for inner curves, for outer curves.
-These beasts really stir up a dust storm, even with the hooked up and running.
+The spindle sander was used for inner curves, disc sander for outer curves.
+These beasts really stir up a dust storm, even with the shop vac hooked up and air cleaner running.
 It was nice to keep that sawdust outside.

-I used a in the table to give the forward facing edges a dressed up look.
+I used a roman ogee bit in the router table to give the forward facing edges a dressed up look.
 Be sure to do this step before attaching the front and back together (another mistake I made in my test piece).

 Next up, the beard slot.
 I found the center of the spacer and clamped two rails on the router table, at 90° angles, with enough room to slide the mount between the two.
-Affixed in the router is a , which is the same width as my beard.
+Affixed in the router is a 3/4″ straight bit, which is the same width as my beard.